 Although Jerusalem wasn’t regained, Richard achieved safe passage for Christian pilgrims who visited the city.
 He had to return to England as his brother, John, was plotting against him by stirring up rebellion and forming an alliance with Philip II of France.

 On his journey home, Richard was imprisoned by the Holy Roman Emperor Henry VI.
 Remarkably, the enormous ransom of 150,000 marks – roughly three times the income the English Crown – was raised, and Richard was released in 1194.
 He returned to England, but the visit was short-lived, and within months he was fighting to protect his lands in Normandy against Philip.
 He would never return to England, and continued fighting on and off in France for five years.

-In late March 1199, he laid siege to the castle at Châlus-Chabrol and was shot in the shoulder with an crossbow bolt.
+In late March 1199, Richard the Lionheart laid siege to the castle at Châlus-Chabrol and was shot in the shoulder with an crossbow bolt.
 The wound turned gangrenous, and he died on 6 April 1199.
 Legend has it that the bolt was fired by a young boy who sought revenge for his father and brothers, and who was subsequently pardoned by Richard.